FZJ-INM1-BDA/siibra-python/docs/api.rst

 The entries below are grouped by common tasks and by the main object types used in siibra workflows.
 For workflow-oriented examples, see :ref:`examples`.
-For the conceptual background, see :ref:`glossary`.
+For the conceptual background, see :ref:`concepts`.

 Class and package diagrams are available in the :ref:`developer documentation <developer>`.